2013 Gent–Wevelgem

-The 2013 Gent–Wevelgem was the 75th running of the Gent–Wevelgem single-day cycling race.
-It was held on 24 March 2013 over a distance of 183.4 km and was the seventh race of the 2013 UCI World Tour season.
+The 2013 Gent–Wevelgem was the 75th running of the Gent–Wevelgem single-day Belgian cycling race.
+It was held on 24 March 2013 over a distance of 183.4 km ending in Wevelgem, and was the seventh race of the 2013 UCI World Tour season.
 The race was originally scheduled to be over a distance of 238 km, but due to snow, the race start was moved from Deinze to Gistel.
+The winner was Peter Sagan.